This section of our website explains the principles that inform our curriculum.

 All students are tested at the start of the academic year through GL NGRT to establish a baseline reading age, independent to the reading management and monitoring programme.
 We use Accelerated Reader (AR), a web-based intervention, produced by the Renaissance Learning Company, which allows us to monitor and direct pupils’ reading practices and encourages them to be ambitious when independently reading.
 This data is used to shape a student’s reading journey.

-Alternative Curriculum – these small group lessons are run separately in both KS3 and KS4 for students who find accessing large group mainstream lessons challenging.
+Intervention Curriculum – these small group lessons are run separately in both KS3 and KS4 for students who find accessing large group mainstream lessons challenging.
 A full curriculum is taught to these groups (see detail below) with KS3 lessons delivered with support from Cornerstone staff in that provision, and KS4 lessons delivered by experienced staff dedicated to ensuring that all students accessing this course achieve the maximum outcomes possible.
+Each student has an agreed bespoke timetable which best fits their needs and allows them to achieve fully.
 Options are supplemented with BTEC Business or Sport and Childcare to allow all students to achieve a broad range of subjects in addition to the core subjects of English, Maths and Science.

 Key Stage 3

 English – key skills in English including vocabulary, phonics, the mechanics of writing and selection/retrieval leading to basic comprehension are being taught to a small group of our lowest ability students with the aim to allow them to access increased content in lessons.